Muslim World League: Commemorating the 75th Anniversary of the Liberation of Auschwitz

 In January 2020, al-Isa became the most senior Muslim leader to visit the German Nazi concentration and extermination camp.
 Leading up to the anniversary, al-Isa published an opinion editorial in The Washington Post, "Why Muslims around the world should remember the Holocaust," decrying the practice of Holocaust denial.

 As part of this visit, al-Isa lit candles before the Death Wall at Auschwitz I and the International Monument at Auschwitz II-Birkenau.
 Al-Isa also visited the POLIN Museum of the History of Polish Jews and the Nozyk Synagogue, the only surviving prewar Jewish house of prayer in Warsaw.
 In an article published by the American Jewish Committee, al-Isa stated on his visit to Auschwitz, "To be here, among the children of Holocaust survivors and members of the Jewish and Islamic communities, is both a sacred duty and a profound honor.
-The unconscionable crimes to which we bear witness today are truly crimes against humanity.
-That is to say, a violation of us all, an affront to all of God’s children."
+The unconscionable crimes to which we bear witness today are truly crimes against humanity."